philipstubbs13/sql-challenge/README.md

 * List all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.
 * In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.

+### <a name="nb"></a>Jupyter Notebook

+In this repository, I have also included a [jupyter notebook](./employee_analysis.ipynb) file.
+In this file, I imported the tables from the sql database into pandas.
+After importing the database, I used matplotlib to create a histogram that visualizes the most common salary ranges for employees and a bar chart that shows the average salary by job title.
+Images of these visulizations can be found [here](./Images).

 ##  <a name="technologies"></a>Technologies Used

 * SQL
 * Quick DBD
+* Jupyter Notebook
+* Python
+* Matplotlib
+* Pandas
+* SQLAlchemy